Techno-Philes/As-a-Technophile/README.md

 ## 0.2

-If you are part of the Technophile organisation but not to Technophile's Discord Server then please do join our community for the Official announcements by following link..
+If you are part of the Technophile organisation but not to Technophile's Discord Server then please do join our Server by following link..

 Community Link:- https://linktr.ee/karthik_mothiki